Austin Soccer Foundation

 Lifetime Achievement Awards

-The annual Austin Soccer Awards banquet provides an opportunity to celebrate significant achievements and contributions through the game of soccer.
+The annual Austin Soccer Foundation gala provides an opportunity to celebrate significant achievements and contributions through the game of soccer.
 Awards include recognition of ASF scholarship award recipients, the Austin American-Statesman players and coaches of the year, and a Lifetime Achievement Award recipient.
 Past recipients of the Lifetime Achievement Award include:

 Ismail Elfath – Ismail is one of only 4 FIFA international referees representing the United States in world competitions.
 After graduating from The University of Texas at Austin in 2006, Elfath began a successful career in corporate IT sales.
 He also rose through the ranks as a soccer referee, making his debut in 2005 and reaching the professional level in 2011.
 He now has more than 200 professional matches to his name.
 His success as a referee was recognized with high profile matches such as the 2015 MLS All-Star match, the 2019 FIFA U20 World Cup Final, and 2020 MLS Referee of the Year.
 In August 2016, Ismail made football history as he was the first referee ever to use VAR in a professional match.